 Serving & Enjoying Caviar

 Mother of pearl is the best way to serve caviar.
 Silver should not be used, as it passes on a metallic taint, but stainless steel, horn, wood and even plastic will do.
-Accoutrements appear abundantly around caviar, perhaps to distract from the minutia of the main dish.
+Accouterments appear abundantly around caviar, perhaps to distract from the minutia of the main dish.
 But to appreciate caviar's distinct flavors, allow it to stand alone.
 A spoonful placed on your tongue and crushed against the roof of your mouth should deliver a firm pop and a delightful burst of flavors.
 Mushy or gooey texture indicates problems in processing or age.
 And lest you forget, caviar has long been considered an aphrodisiac, so keep that in mind if you're planning a romantic culinary romp.

 True Caviars (Imported) - Wild or Farmed